CRANEAI/Sketch-Plugin/README.md

 <img src="https://raw.githubusercontent.com/CRANEAI/Sketch-Plugin/master/assets/icon.png" alt="Fusioncode logo" width="75">

-# Contrast plugin for Sketch
+# Fusioncode plugin for Sketch

 This plugin allows you to sign in to Fusioncode and export a project from Sketch to Fusioncode.